Robpol86/robpol86.com/docs/posts/2026/2026-02-15-influxdb-downsampling.md

 :widths: 10 10

 * - :::{thumb-figure} /_images/pictures/influxdb-downsampling/0-tig-demo-oob-grafana.png
-    You should now see something like this.
+    After 15 minutes you should see something like this.
     :::
   - :::{thumb-figure} /_images/pictures/influxdb-downsampling/0-tig-demo-oob-influxdb.png
     You should also see something like this.